prototypefund/open-theater-client-capacitorjs/README.md

 we will try to build open-theater.js as a bridge module to be imported into any webapp (in our case `www/app.js`) to keep the open-theater API functions and the API functions of different runtime environments (browser, capacitorjs, other wrappers like Kiosk Wrappers etc.) seperate and modular, yet in a consistent js API to be used inside of the main script (`www/app.js`)

+`/ios` and `/android` contain all data needed for XCode and Android Studio to build native apps. all contents

+normally that should not be touched by you other than to change icons, splashscreens and to build the apps but there a few exceptions:

+`android/app/src/main/java/de/open_theater/client/MainActivity.java` contains some the bridge API between this webapp and the native android APIs.

+`android/app/src/main/AndroidManifest.xml` contains some references to network security configuration which furthermore is defined in
+`android/app/src/main/res/xml/network_security_config.xml` where inside all Cleartext (aka non TLS/SSL encrypted) network connections are whitelisted.
+In case you have a local testing fileserver you must add an entry.
+Otherwise `localhost` is allowed to be in cleartext for the <a href="https://github.com/diachedelic/capacitor-blob-writer">capacitor-blob-writer plugin</a>. for more information see the plugin's readme and <a href="https://github.com/diachedelic/capacitor-blob-writer/issues/20">this</a> issue.

 ### Webpack

 This repo utilizes webpack to built `www/app.js`.
 So don't freak out if this looks a little bit unreadable.
 You can find the original app.js at `src/app.js` as well as `src/open-theater.js` which is the adapter script that will be included into app.js to bridge between all hardware and framework APIs and the open-theater client functions.